tangle-network/protocol-solidity/docs/GovernedTokenWrapper.md

 > Governs allowable ERC20s to deposit using a governable wrapping limit.

-This contract is intended to be used with ERC20Handler contract.
+This contract is intended to be used with TokenHandler contract.